Ephesians

 v6

-eiV + acc. "to [the praise]" - Expressing purpose, goal/end.
+eiV + acc. "to" - to [the praise].
+Expressing purpose, goal / end.
 "All the actions of the Father have as their goal the praise of God", Hoehner.

-thV caritoV (iV itoV) "grace" - grace, favor.
+thV caritoV (iV itoV) "grace" - of the grace, favor [of him].
 The grace is truly glorious, a brilliant display of God's character.
-The word often refers to God's covenant mercy in gathering a people to himself through the faithfulness/worthiness of Christ.
+The word often refers to God's covenant mercy in gathering a people to himself through the faithfulness / worthiness of Christ.

-ecaritwsen (carizw) aor. "he has freely given [to us]" - he bestowed favor upon, favoured highly.
+ecaritwsen (carizw) aor. "he has freely given [to us]" - he bestowed favor upon, favoured highly [us].
 Here the substantive "grace" is emphasized by adding its cognate verb.
 The literal meaning is something like "his grace, by which he has endowed us with grace."

 en "in" - Local, expressing a close personal relationship.

-tw/ hgaphmenw/ (agapaw) dat. perf. pas. part. "in the one he loves" - in the one being loved.
-The participle functions as a substantive.
+tw/ hgaphmenw/ (agapaw) dat. perf. pas. part. "the one he loves" - the one being loved.
+The participle serves as a substantive.
 This is possibly a messianic title applied here to Jesus, although Paul may just be saying that God's grace is expedited in the Son of his love, namely, Christ.
 The term is descriptive of intimacy, even a pet name.
 "In his Beloved", Barclay.

 v7

-en wJ/ "in whom" - Local, in union with; "In the beloved / in Jesus we possess redemption."
+en wJ/ "in whom" - Local, in union with; "In the beloved / in union with Jesus we possess redemption."

 ecomen (ecw) pres. "we have" - we have, posses.
-This verb in the present tense, surrounded by aorist verbs, stresses the fact that we have redemption now as an ongoing reality.
+This verb in the present tense, surrounded by aorist verbs, stresses the fact that we have redemption now as an ongoing reality, ie., a durative present tense.

-thn apolutrwsin (iV ewV) "redemption" - the ransoming, deliverance, liberation, emancipation...
+thn apolutrwsin (iV ewV) "redemption" - the ransoming, deliverance, liberation, emancipation, redemption, ...
 The deliverance of Israel from Egypt colors the meaning of this word in the scriptures, although Leon Morris argues that in the New Testament, redemption invariably conveys the idea of release from bondage on the payment of a ransom price.
 Certainly here we note the price paid is "blood", the blood-sacrifice of Jesus.

 dia + gen. "through [his blood]" - through, by means of [the blood of him].
 Instrumental / means.

 thn afesin (iV ewV) acc. "the forgiveness" - the releasing, forgiveness.
-Accusative in simple apposition to "redemption".
+Accusative in simple apposition to "redemption"; "the redemption ..... that is the forgiveness of sins."
 Some argue that forgiveness here is a synonym for redemption, yet it is more likely that it further defines the substance of redemption.
 Redemption is not the same as forgiveness, but what we can say is that a redeemed person is forgiven of all their sins; "a liberation which means the forgiveness of sins", Barclay.

-twn paraptwmatwn (a toV) "of sins" - of the transgression, trespass, falling away, lapse....
-The genitive is adverbial, reference/respect; "forgiveness with respect to / with regard to / concerning sins."
+twn paraptwmatwn (a toV) "of sins" - of the transgression, trespass, falling away, lapses....
+The genitive is adverbial, reference / respect; "forgiveness with respect to / with regard to / concerning sins."
 Larkin opts for an objective genitive.
 Paul is referring to individual sins here, transgressions of God's law.
 Note that he usually refers to "sin" singular, in the sense of the corrupting power that entered the human race through Adam and infected the whole of humanity such that it is now impossible for a person not to transgress God's law, even though they may desire to keep it.

 hJV gen. pro. "that" - which.
 Introducing a relative clause.
 As with most translations, the NIV has taken the verb eperisseusen, "he lavished", as transitive and the pronoun as the accusative object of the verb attracted to the genitive caritoV, "grace"; "which he abounded to us" = "which he made to overflow to us", Cassirer.
 The AV, "wherein he hath abounded toward us", treats the verb as intransitive and the pronoun as a dative attracted to the genitive "grace".

-eperisseusen (perisseuw) aor. "he lavished" - he lavished, overflowed, abounded.
+eperisseusen (perisseuw) aor. "he lavished" - he lavished, overflowed, abounded [into us].
 "This grace he gave us in superabundance", Barclay.

 en "with" - in [all wisdom].
 The preposition is functioning adverbially, modal, expressing the manner by which God's grace overflowed to us; "with all ...."
 Possibly introducing a new sentence; "God has great wisdom and understanding", CEV.